ARC provided by the publisher—Orbit—in exchange for an honest review.

-This doesn’t mean that I’m saying that Jade War was only good in characterizations but lacking in tremendous actions and intricate world-building.
-On the contrary, the existence of the characters and the terrific characterizations served to improve the sense of danger and immersion behind the battles and the fully-realized world-building.
-Jade War doesn’t take place solely in Kekkon; one look at the maps in this book and you will immediately realize that this is a much larger and ambitious sequel compared to its predecessor.
-The inclusion of Shotar and Espenia, to name a few, made the series more complex and yet still easily accessible.
+This, of course, doesn’t mean that characterizations were the only great thing Jade War; Lee’s tremendous actions and intricate world-building are back and strong as ever, too.
+They go hand in hand; the characters and the terrific characterizations served to improve the sense of danger and immersion behind the battle scenes and fully-realized world-building.
+Jade War doesn’t take place solely in Kekkon, one look at the maps in this book, and you will immediately realize this is a much larger and ambitious sequel compared to its predecessor.
+The inclusion of Shotar and Espenia, to name a few, made the series more complex than before, and yet, it’s still impressively accessible.

 “Out of small resentments, spring great wars.”

-Lee once again astounded me with her fantastic blend of martial arts and jade magic.
-The clan wars provoked by each faction led to ignitions of violence that’s doubly gripping and memorable.
+Lee once again astounded me with her fantastic blend of martial arts and jade magic; the clan wars provoked by each faction led to ignitions of violence that’s doubly gripping and memorable.
 The action sequences were utterly stylish and breathtaking.
 I have to give a round of applause to the duel featured in this installment; it was pulse-pounding, full of energy, menace, and ominous atmosphere.
-The crescent slash left by the clean moon blades detonated a frightening quality that quickened the beating of my heart.
-I mean it, the duel scene exhibited in this installment and the climax sequences were brimming with vivid imagery and perceptible intensity.
-Take the last battle in Jade City, increase that threefold and you have a notion of the crushing strength poured into the global jade war.
-I honestly can’t wait to read how Lee will improve from her cinematic set pieces in the next—and maybe the last—installment of the series.
+The crescent slash left by the clean moon blades detonated a frightening quality of explosion that quickened the beating of my heart.
+I mean it, the duel scene and the climax sequences exhibited in this installment were brimming with vivid imagery and perceptible intensity.
+Take the last battle in Jade City, and increase that threefold, then you will have a notion of the crushing strength poured into the global jade war.
+I honestly can’t wait to read how Lee will improve her cinematic set pieces in the next—the last—installment of the series.

 “All that mortals could do was accept the lot they were given, and yet still fight to better their own fate and that of their loved ones.”

-I’m gratified and impressed by the gangster fantasy I’ve read this year; Priest of Lies by Peter McLean is included in one of my favorite reads of the year so far and now Jade War joins the list.
-Jade War is urban fantasy at its best and Lee has cemented The Green Bone Saga as one of my favorite ongoing series with a groundbreaking impact.
-Do not miss reading this incredible book at all costs; The No Peak Clan awaits your enlistment in the Jade War.
-If you haven’t read Jade City yet, what are you waiting for?
-On my honor, my life, and my jade, this is a magnificent example of urban fantasy of the highest tier.
-The clan is my blood, and the Pillar is its master; let the gods recognize me as a clan loyalist who has stamped Jade War as one of the best book published in 2019.
+I’m gratified and impressed by the gangster fantasy series I’ve read this year; Priest of Lies by Peter McLean is included in one of my favorite reads of the year so far, and now Jade War joins the list as well.
+Jade War is urban epic fantasy at its best, and Lee has cemented The Green Bone Saga as one of my favorite ongoing series with a groundbreaking impact.
+Do not miss reading this incredible book and series at all costs.
+The No Peak Clan awaits your enlistment in the Jade War.
+If you haven’t read Jade City, what are you waiting for?
+On my honor, my life, and my jade, this is a magnificent example of urban high fantasy of the highest tier.
+The clan is my blood, and the Pillar is its master; let the gods recognize me as a clan loyalist who has stamped Jade War as one of the best books published in 2019.